 - Providing a high level of teaching support in classrooms mainly targeted at pupils needing help in the basic skills to 'bridge the gap' in attainment. - Providing small group work with an experienced teacher or TA focusing on overcoming gaps in learning. - 1:1/group support. - Additional teaching and learning opportunities provided through learning mentors, trained. - Teaching Assistants or external agencies. - All our work through pupil premium will be aimed at accelerating progress, moving children to at least age related expectations.
 Initially this will be in literacy and mathematics. - Pupil Premium resources may also be used to target able children on FSM to achieve age related expectations at the end of Key Stage 1 or Key Stage 2. - Acquiring effective materials aimed at raising standards, particularly in reading and mathematics. - Pay for all activities, educational visits and residentials.
-Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour and nurture support through ELSA
+Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour and nurture support through ELSA - Purchase specialised equipment (EduMic) to aid the learning needs of children with specific needs.

-This list is not exhaustive and will change according to the needs and will support our socially disadvantaged pupils as required.
+This list is not exhaustive and will change according to the needs and support our socially disadvantaged pupils as required.